ispanos/agli/Readme.md

-# Ptinopedila (The birds of Mercury)
+# AGLI - Another general linux installer

 ## Description

 A turn-key solution to configure a Linux system (for the moment only works for Fedora).
-Ptinopedila uses configuration files written in `yaml` to adjust and expand the capabilities of the script.
+This script uses configuration files written in `yaml` to adjust and expand the capabilities of the script.

 For now, only basic functionality is scripted in python, but given enough demand from other users, or me, more can be added.
 However, I do not plan to re-write Ansible, I just want a quick way to configure a new system in a pinch.